-Ryan P. Mulligan is a professor in civil engineering, specializing in coastal engineering and oceanography.
-His research interests cover the physical forces that cause changes to coastal regions and the ways in which coastal systems respond.
-He is particularly interested in regions that are exposed to severe storms including hurricanes, with large surface waves and storm surge, that drive erosion and flooding and impact human populations.
-He uses field observations and numerical models to study coastal systems, and develop further understanding of coastal oceans and estuaries.
-He also conducts experimental and computer modelling research on the physics of how landslides generate tsunamis, and how these waves behave.
-Understanding the interaction of processes is needed to simulate and predict future changes to the coastal environment.
+Ryan P. Mulligan is a professor in the Department of Civil Engineering at Queen's University and the director of its Beaty Water Research Centre.
+He is also an editor of the Journal of Geophysical Research Oceans, which publishes scholarly articles about oceans and their interaction with other components of the Earth system.
+Ryan’s research focuses on coastal engineering and nearshore oceanography, and includes the physical forces that cause changes to coastal regions and the ways in which coastal systems respond.
+He is particularly interested in regions exposed to severe storms—such as hurricanes—with large surface waves and storm surge, which drive erosion and flooding and impact human populations.
+To study these coastal systems, he uses field observations and numerical models to develop further understanding of coastal oceans and estuaries.
+He also conducts experimental and computer modelling research on tsunamis, and how they are generated by landslides.
+This research is improving our understanding of coastal processes, and in turn, leading to better simulations and predictions of future changes to the coastal environment.

 AGU Ocean Voyager Award